OGGM/oggm/docs/api.rst

 Model Flowlines
 ===============

-Different flowline types are found in the ``core.flowline`` module.
+Flowlines are what represent a glacier in OGGM.

-.. currentmodule:: oggm.core.flowline
+During the preprocessing stage of a glacier simulation these lines evolve from simple topography following lines to more abstract objects within the model.

-They follow the :py:class:`Flowline` interface.
-Here is a quick summary of their hierarchy, attributes, units and converntions:
+This chapter provides an overview on the different line types, how to access the model flowlines and their attributes.

 Hierarchy
 ---------

-OGGM knows three different kinds of flow- or centerlines:
+First a short summary of the evolution or the hierarchy of these different flowline stages:

 .. currentmodule:: oggm.core.centerlines